ubcdlab/pr-issue-topology-project/docs/Generating-Topology-Images.md

 - optionally, DPI to change the visual size of the image; used in conjunction with the side length
 - optionally, a list of node numbers to highlight
 - optionally, a list of tuples representing directed edges to highlight
+- optionally, a list of 'central' nodes to label with stars; used to represent 'intersecting' nodes when generating images for topology sequences
+- optionally, a GitHub link to one of the nodes in a match
+- optionally, a list of labels to use in a legend; used to label topology highlight colours when more than one topology is matched in a sequence

 Images render taking into consideration node status, node type, node number, edge direction, and edge type.
 A square represents an issue, and a circle represents a PR.
 Red nodes represent closed nodes, green represents open, and purple represents merged, as in accordance with GitHub UI.
 Nodes are labelled with their type ("I" for issue or "PR" for pull request) and identifier within the GitHub repository.
 Edges are labelled with 'fixes' or 'duplicate'; edges of type 'other' are not explicitly labelled.

 Rendering images can be a bottleneck for processing, especially if the graphs are large.
 To optimize, many of the image generation scripts utilize multiprocessing on `cpu_count / 2` cores to speed up rendering.
 The image generation also uses the non-interactive `agg` backend and the `graphviz_layout` to generate visualizations faster.
 Avoid repeatedly calling `nx.draw()`, and opt to aggregate node and edge attributes like colour into lists to render all at once with calls to `nx.draw_nodes()` or `nx.draw_edges()`.

+Image generation relies on the presence of several specially named return variables in the query.
+Each query must return:

+- `nodes`: the nodes in the connected component, usually retrived with `apoc.path.subgraphAll(node, {limit: 50})`
+- `relationships`: the relationships of the connected component, also returned by `apoc.path.subgraphAll()`
+- `match_relationships`: the relationships within the component matched by the actual topology, edges in `match_relationships` may exist in `relationships`

 ## Generating Topology Images